-Please report all expenses above normal operating costs that are directly related to Hurricane Harvey.

-NOTE: Do NOT include costs related to Hurricane Harvey anywhere else on this cost report.

-Enter the total amount of expenses, above normal operating costs, that were incurred as a direct result of Hurricane Harvey.
+- Please report all expenses above normal operating costs that are directly related to the natural disaster. - NOTE:Do NOT include costs related to the natural disaster anywhere else on this cost report. - Enter the total amount of expenses, above normal operating costs, that were incurred as a direct result of the natural disaster.
 Please round your reported amount to the nearest whole dollar.

-Did you accept evacuees from Hurricane Harvey that did not become permanent residents in your facility?
+Did you accept evacuees from a natural disaster that resulted in an issued state or federal emergency declaration (i.e. Hurricane) that did not become permanent residents in your facility?